SeiryuZ/HemeWeb/proposal/README.md

 HemeLB project can further improve its trustworthiness.
 Simulation record automation can make it even easier to reproduce and audit a simulation.
-Recent pushes for open science and reproducible computing research [2-7] also justifies these steps .
+Recent pushes for open science and reproducible computing research [2-7] also justifies these steps.
 Allowing the project to stand in a better light and in general, more trustworthy.

 For reasons above, I propose to create an extension to HemeLB called HemeWeb.